Over the past 13 years, Dodge has employed a marketing strategy of releasing an array of limited edition models. Here is the staggering lineup.

 In terms of performance, it ran a 0-60 time of 4.9 seconds, 13.0 seconds in the ¼ mile and 173 mph. top speed.
-SRT engineers also baked in serious suspension and braking capabilities, backed by enough stopping power to go from 0 to 100 mph to 0 mph. again in under 17 seconds.
+SRT engineers also included serious suspension and braking capabilities, backed by enough stopping power to go from 0 to 100 mph to 0 mph. again in under 17 seconds.

 2009 R/T Classic

 The R/T Classic combined the throwback design cues complete with a 5.7-liter Hemi that put out 376 hp. and 410 lb.-ft. of torque, while propelling the car from 0-60 in fewer than 6 seconds.